Last Updated: June 2026

 Uruguayan passports are issued for 10 years for adults.
 If your passport is approaching expiry, renew before booking — your ETIAS is tied to your passport number and a new passport means a new ETIAS application.

-ETIAS is launching alongside Europe’s new Entry/Exit System (EES) — a biometric border system that replaces passport stamps with digital fingerprint and facial scans.
-When you arrive at a European border after ETIAS launches, you’ll scan your fingerprints and face at an automated gate.
-The system automatically tracks your 90/180 days.
+Europe’s new Entry/Exit System (EES) — a biometric border system that replaces passport stamps with digital fingerprint and facial scans — has been fully operational since April 2026.
+When you arrive at a European border, you scan your fingerprints and face at an automated gate, and the system automatically tracks your 90/180 days.

-The two systems work together: ETIAS is your pre-travel authorization, EES tracks your entry and exit.
+When ETIAS launches in Q4 2026, the two systems will work together: ETIAS is your pre-travel authorization, EES tracks your entry and exit.
 Neither changes your right to visit visa-free.

 Do Uruguayan citizens need ETIAS?